Llanfyllin 7 miles.

 Overlooking the scenic Vyrnwy Valley and surrounded by rolling countryside and forestry, this Llanfyllin cottage has a cosy sitting room with a dining area and a woodburner; perfect for curling up in front of with a good book or for warming up after a bracing walk in this beautiful area.

-For even more relaxation, the Jacuzzi bath is wonderful for unwinding in after a fun-filled day out exploring the area.
+For even more relaxation, the whirlpool bath is wonderful for unwinding in after a fun-filled day out exploring the area.

 The enclosed, lawned garden at this Llanfyllin cottage is ideal for dining alfresco and taking in the lovely views over the Vyrnwy Valley.